 In the second group, shown in shades of orange (Fig.1), the monophyly of CER1 genes is well supported, whereas the monophyly of DAND5 genes is not (Fig. 1).
 The lack of support for the DAND5 clade could be due to the presence of a coelacanth DAND5 sequence for which the phylogenetic position is not well resolved (Supplementary Fig. S1B).
 However, genes found upstream (GADD45GIP1 and RAD23A) and downstream (NFIX, LYL1) of the coelacanth DAND5 sequence confirm that the gene is in the expected position for a DAND5 ortholog, providing independent support for the topology obtained in our phylogenetic analyses (Fig. 1).
 Thus, the data suggests that the coelacanth DAND5 gene is a true ortholog of the DAND5 gene of vertebrates and that the lack of resolution is likely due to high sequence divergence in the coelacanth gene.
 In addition to the coelacanth sequence, synteny analyses provide further support for our phylogeny, because genes found up- and downstream of CER1 and DAND5 are conserved across species (Fig. 2).
 Although we recovered a sister group relationship between CER1 and DAND5 (Fig. 1), the relevant node was not supported (Fig. 1).
 In the literature, there is no clear pattern regarding the sister group relationship between these paralogs (Avsian-Kretchmer et al. 2004; Walsh et al. 2010; Nolan & Thompson, 2014).
-Although the study of Walsh et al. (2010) supports the sister group relationship between CER1 and DAND5, two other studies report alternative topologies (Avsian-Kretchmer et al. 2004; Nolan & Thompson, 2014).
+Although the study of Walsh et al. (2010) supports the sister group relationship between CER1 and DAND5, the study ofAvsian-Kretchmer et al. (2004) recovered a topology in which CER1 is the sister group of a clade containing DAND5, NBL1 and GREM gene lineages, whereas, Nolan & Thompson (2014) recovered DAND5 sister to a clade containing CER1 and GREM gene lineages.
 In support of our topology, an amino acid alignment that includes all human DAN family members shows that CER1 and DAND5 are more similar to each other than to any other member of the gene family; moreover, the Ensembl and gene cards platforms suggest that the only paralog of CER1 is DAND5 and vice versa.
 Finally, according to our analyses, the clade that includes CER1 and DAND5 was recovered sister to the clade that includes the NBL1 and GREM gene lineages and a third clade of DAN genes that includes two cerberus-like sequences from two lancelet species (Fig. 1).

 Our phylogenetic analyses recovered a third clade of DAN genes that includes two cerberus-like sequences from two lancelet species (Branchiostoma floridae and B. belcheri; purple lineage; Fig. 1).
 These sequences were recovered sister to the GREM/NBL1 clade (Fig. 1).
 This phylogenetic arrangement would be compatible with two possible evolutionary scenarios.
 The first suggests that the DAN gene repertoire of lancelets represents the gene complement of the ancestor of Olfactores, from latin olfactus, the group that includes vertebrates and urochordates, and during the radiation of the vertebrates the ancestral gene lineage gave rise to the extant GREM and NBL1 genes.
 The second scenario implies that the lancelet gene lineage could be an ancient member of the DAN gene family that has only been retained in cephalochordates.
 In support of the second scenario, we found cephalochordate sequences in the NBL1 and GREM clades (Supplementary Fig. S1C), suggesting that the genomes of chordates possess an already-differentiated member of the GREM and NBL1 clades.